espocrm/documentation/user-guide/imap-smtp-configuration.md

 IMAP and SMTP access are enabled by default.
 All you need is enable the "less secure" access.
 For more information, please follow these [instructions](#for-yahoo-accounts).

+Configuration details are available by the link: https://help.yahoo.com/kb/SLN4075.html.

 ## Troubleshoot problems

 ### Error: Cannot login, user or password wrong